RAJUSKANDPAL/WEEK-1/TASK2.md

  Here are some of the most useful applications of TCP/IP models:
 1.The World Wide Web uses TCP/IP to transport data between web browsers and servers.
 2.Email applications like Outlook, Thunderbird, and Gmail employ TCP/IP protocols to send and receive messages.
-3File Transfer: FTP, SFTP, and other file transfer services use TCP/IP to send files from one computer to another.
+**3.File Transfer:** FTP, SFTP, and other file transfer services use TCP/IP to send files from one computer to another.
-3.Networking: TCP/IP connects computers in a network.
+**4.Networking:** TCP/IP connects computers in a network.
-4.VPNs employ TCP/IP to encrypt data before it is transmitted over a public or private network.
+**5.VPNs** employ TCP/IP to encrypt data before it is transmitted over a public or private network.
-5.Internet of Things: Many smart home devices communicate and send data using TCP/IP.
+**6.Internet of Things:** Many smart home devices communicate and send data using TCP/IP.
-6.Voice Over Internet Protocol (VOIP): VOIP services like Skype and Google Voice use TCP/IP to send calls over the internet.
+**7.Voice Over Internet Protocol (VOIP):** VOIP services like Skype and Google Voice use TCP/IP to send calls over the internet.

 ## References
 [GFG](https://www.geeksforgeeks.org/tcp-ip-model)